 Exchange Information from the Delivery Driver

-Your next task should be to exchange information with the driver that is relevant to the accident.
+Your next task should be to exchange information with the driver involved in the accident.
 This information should include:

 It is also important to ask whether the driver was on-duty or off-duty at the time of the accident.
 The answer to this question can substantially impact whether Amazon could be held liable for the accident.
 If the delivery driver is hesitant to answer this question, you should speak with law enforcement about the situation.